OpenDSA/OpenDSA/RST/en/PL/FreeBoundVariables.rst

 .. avembed:: Exercises/PL/RP14part5.html ka

-Formal definition of free variables
+Formal Definition of Free Variables
 -----------------------------------

 Throughout this section, we have attempted to be as intuitive and